nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Search a list for an element whose data matches the data in dataBuffer, starting at the indicated initial list element.

-If the compare function is non-NULL, the list is assumed to be sorted in the order implied by that function, and the function is automatically called once for each element of the list until it returns a value that is greater than or equal to zero (where zero indicates an exact match and a value greater than zero indicates that the list contains no matching element); each time compare is called it is passed the Address that is the element's data value and the dataBuffer value passed to sm_list_search().
+If the compare function is non-NULL, the list is assumed to be sorted in the order implied by that function, and the function is automatically called once for each element of the list until it returns a value that is greater than or equal to zero (where zero indicates an exact match and a value greater than zero indicates that the list contains no matching element);
+each time compare is called it is passed the SdrAddress that is the element's data value and the dataBuffer value passed to sm_list_search().

-If the reverse is non-zero, then the list is searched in reverse order (starting at the indicated initial list element), and the search ends when the compare function returns a value that is less than or equal to zero.
-If the compare function is NULL, then the entire list is searched (in either forward or reverse order, as directed) until an element is located whose data value is equal to ((Address) dataBuffer).
+If the reverse is non-zero,
+then the list is searched in reverse order
+(starting at the indicated initial list element), and the search ends when the compare function returns a value that is less than or equal to zero.

+If the compare function is NULL, then the entire list is searched
+(in either forward or reverse order, as directed) until an element is located whose data value is equal to `((SdrAddress) dataBuffer)`.

 Returns the address of the matching element if one is found, 0 otherwise.

 ---